-I am a wildlife photographer and blogger based in Carlisle, Cumbria.
-Born in Hertfordshire, I moved to Carlisle in 2015 to study a BA in Wildlife Media, which has given me the opportunity to photograph the stunning Lake District and develop my creative style.
+Rebecca Gibson is a wildlife writer and photographer based in Carlisle, Cumbria.
+Born in Hertfordshire, she moved to Carlisle in 2015 to study a BA in Wildlife Media, which has given her the opportunity to photograph the stunning Lake District and develop her creative style.

-I pay close attention to detail when I take a photograph, using colour and texture to produce an image you can feel as well as see.
-Take a moment to look through the Gallery page, where you can browse macro images, landscapes, British wildlife, captive wildlife and my recent trips away.
+She pays close attention to detail in her photography, using colour and texture to produce an image you can feel as well as see.
+Take a moment to look through the Gallery page, where you can browse macro images, landscapes and a range of British wildlife.

 The opportunity to produce work for numerous organisations and publications including BBC Wildlife magazine, the Cumbria Wildlife Trust and New Nature magazine has allowed Rebecca to refine her writing.
-In a time when the environment is under immense threat, it is essential to capture the passion of more and more people, for the sake of the planet and the species that depend on it.
-My open and approachable style is my way of inspiring others to protect and preserve wildlife for future generations.
+In a time when the environment is under immense threat, it is essential to capture the passion of more and more people, so Rebecca aims to appeal to newcomers to nature as well as wildlife enthusiasts in her writing.
+Her open and approachable style is her way of inspiring others to protect and preserve wildlife for future generations.

-If you have an idea for photography or an article please feel free to get in touch with me on the Contact page; I’d love to produce beautiful wildlife imagery or insightful nature writing for you.
+If you have an idea for photography or an article please feel free to get in touch with Rebecca on the Contact page.

 “We were thrilled that Rebecca accepted our invitation to join us as a volunteer Creative Content Developer for Wild Intrigue.
 Passionate, motivated and wonderfully creative, Rebecca captures moments of intrigue, beauty and importance during our Expeditions, which could otherwise be easily missed and forgotten.
 It’s an honour to have her enthusiastically create informative, articulate and inspiring written pieces for us from her journals, and these have been greatly received by our followers.”